 Insight

-The Quiet Rise of Niche Marketplaces (and Why They’re Operationally Harder to Get Right)
+The Quiet Rise of Niche Marketplaces

 Jul 31, 2025

 Everyone knows the major players: Amazon, eBay, and Walmart.
-Even newer platforms like TikTok and Temu have entered the mainstream.
-But beneath the surface, niche marketplaces are quietly growing—and for certain categories, they’re outperforming the big names.
+Even newer platforms like TikTok Shop and Temu have entered the mainstream.
+But beneath the surface, niche marketplaces are quietly growing—and for certain categories, they're outperforming the big names.

 Platforms like Saks, Not On The High Street, Würth, and Back Market aren't trying to reach everyone.
 They're designed to reach the right audience – curated shoppers, wholesale buyers, or fans of specific aesthetics and values.